neldivad/neldivad.github.io/blog/2025/04-12-post-gen-z-cant-retire-until-this-changes.md

 You will submit to whatever BS request they tell you. [^4]

-[^4]: Incidentally, this is a reason why the prediction of lower working hours is so wrong and didn't happen -- It is all wasted and spent on BS that lets someone feel more in control.
+[^4]: Incidentally, this is a reason why the prediction of lower working hours by automation is so wrong and didn't happen -- It is all wasted and spent on BS for "rituals" so that a "priest" feel more in control.
+This is my poetic way of letting you decide what is the modern equivalent of "rituals" and "priests".

+### "The kids are fine"
+Compared to previous generations, they have cheap technology, they don't have to worry about food, everything is so accessible.
+GDP is growing every year.
+Everyone works at a better job than before.
+They get to see more naked people than all of our ancestors combined.

+But its all a sedation, as freedom and critical thought are gradually robbed to continue feeding this sedation.
+The price is not cheap -- most developed countries have maxed out their debts, stagnant growth, and crashing birth rates.

+The argument that the younger generation has a lot of wealth relative to the past misses one important point -- that no wealth is getting destroyed.

+But wealth does get destroyed.
+From people aging, from the transaction cost and destruction of value when bureaucracy, state, corporation try to abuse their power to control employees and bully entrepreneurs.

+When you put someone into college for 4 years, make them learn about things that has no demand by the office, make them spend 6 months applying to hundreds of jobs, make them sit on a desk writing emails and PPTX, and have them quit in 1-2 years (that's the AVG turnover), that transaction cost somehow doesn't destroy any wealth?

+More examples of irrationality:

+- Corporations rather pay 4x the budget of raising salaries of workers to recruitment, job ads, hiring, and onboarding.
+- Corporations rather pay consultants 4x the price tag than to hire/promote someone to build in house.
+- The average sugarbaby make 4x the median wage.
+I'll leave you the imagination of who pays for it.
+- Why is it always 4x? [^5]

+[^5]: IDK why the ratio is around 4x, but it seems like a common pattern when I try to find the shadow price through surveying, going through company financials and accounting.

+I don't fear the problems the kids have now.
+I fear the problems the kids will have when they turn 60.
+These old and powerless people won't magically go away.

 ---